miccoli/pyownet/docs/protocol.rst

 The module defines a number of constants, to be passed as the ``flags`` argument to :func:`proxy`.
-If more flags should apply, these have to be ORed togheter: e.g. for reading temperatures in Kelvin and pressures in Pascal, one should call::
+If more flags should apply, these have to be ORed together: e.g. for reading temperatures in Kelvin and pressures in Pascal, one should call::

    owproxy = protocol.proxy(flags=FLG_TEMP_K | FLG_PRESS_PA)